FOREX-Risk currencies on defensive on fresh Greece doubts

 at a Japanese bank.

-"But if Greece cannot get the deal, then that would be a
+"But if Greece could not get the deal, then that would be a

 game changer," he added.